Sigmund Freud biography and theory

 Another controversial theory of Freud is called ‘Femininity’.
 He called the theory penis glorification.
 He argued that women glorify penises as babies and develop a certain jealousy.
 This manifests itself in the desire for a mother to give birth to a son, as this is the closest thing to having a penis herself.

-During this period, he also developed the theory that would later be called the Freud theory.
+During this period, he also developed the theory that would later be called the Sigmund Freud theory.
 In it he discussed the different elements of human consciousness: ego, the id and superego.
+Our article on Sigmund Freud Theory discusses this more in-depth.

 Contributions to psychology